laraalegre/lotss-dr1/docs/README.md

 The PyBDSF-optical associations comprise 4 main source categories:

+* **Multi-component PyBDSF sources**: optical sources composed by Multiple PyBDSF sources
 * **Deblended sources**: PyBDSF sources that were deblended into 2 or more optical sources
-* **Multi-component PyBDSF sources**: optical sources composed by Multiple PyBDSF components
-* **Single sources**: optical sources composed by a single PyBDSF component
+* **Single sources**: optical sources composed by a single PyBDSF source
 * **Artifacts**: PyBDSF sources that are artifacts

+## Multi-component PyBDSF sources

+Multi-components PyBDSF sources correspond to optical sources that are composed by more than one PyBDSF source.
+These were selected from the components catalogue searching for optical sources with more than one PyBDFS component associated (9007 PyBDSFs, 3565 optical sources, `flag 8`, see section 'Multi-component PyBDSF sources' of the notebook).

+Notes:
+* 1076 optical sources are made up of more than 2 PyBDSF components, and the number of PyBDSF components can go up to 35 to make up one optical source.
+* Additionally, there are sources that were associated with other PyBDSFs after having been through a deblending process (`flag 12`), which are explained in the 'Deblended sources'.

 ## Deblended sources

-Deblended sources are sources that were originally identified by the PyBDSF software as being only one source and require deblending.
+Deblended sources are sources that were originally identified by PyBDSF as being only one source and required deblending.
 These sources were sent to a deblending workflow (ID_flag 41) or selected for deblending on LGZ (ID_flag 42).
 See Williams et al. 2018 for details (available soon).
 However, some of the sources were not actually deblended and some were deblended after association into a bigger source.
 For that reason, the association between the raw PyBDSF sources and the final optical sources was made through the components catalogue, using the columns 'Deblended_from' (which links directly to the PyBDSF original source names) and the 'Source_Name' (which links directly to the optical source names).

+PyBDSF sources that went only through the deblending process: 832 PyBDSF components, 1575 optical sources, `flag 4`, 1575 entries on the table.

+Notes:
+* Most of these PyBDSF sources were deblended into to 2 optical sources but 12 were deblended into 3 optical sources.
+* There are PyBDSF sources that were have both flags = 4 and flag = 12. - Explain numbers

-The total number of sources that were deblended is:
+### Sources that were both deblended and have multi PyBDSF components

-* Number of PyBDSF components that were deblended: 925
-* Number of correspondent optical sources: 1784
-* Number of entries on the table: 1822

-These numbers correspond to sources that went through the deblending process only (832 PyBDSF components, 1575 optical sources, `flag 4`, 1575 entries on the table) and deblended sources where multiple PyBDSF components were associated after deblending (209 optical sources, 193 PyBDSFs, `flag 12`, 247 entries on the table, see Multi-component PyBDSF sources below).
-Note that you will find common PyBDSFs sources with both flags (but different association names).
+Deblended sources where multiple PyBDSF components were associated after deblending (31 optical sources, 35 PyBDSFs, `flag 12`, 39 entries on the table.
+Note that we find common PyBDSFs sources with both flags (but different association names).
 The selection of these sources is made in the section 'Deblended sources' of the notebook.

-## Multi-component PyBDSF sources

-Multi-components PyBDSF sources correspond to optical sources that are composed by more than one PyBDSF component.
-These were selected from the components catalogue looking for optical sources with more than one PyBDFS component associated (3565 optical sources, 9007 PyBDSFs, `flag 8`, see section 'Multi-component PyBDSF sources' of the notebook).

-Additionally, there are sources that were associated with other PyBDSFs after having been through a deblending process (`flag 12`).
-Therefore, there are a total of 9254 entries on the output table that correspond to optical sources made up of multiple PyBDSF components (flags 12 and 8, 3774 optical sources and 9200 PyBDSFs).
+Explain numbers

+### Sources that were not deblended

+These correspond to PyBDSF sources that have 'Deblended_from' column but just have an optical source correspondence.

+####  MULTIPLE PyBDSF COMPONENTS

+Explain numbers

+####  SINGLES

+Explain numbers

 ## Single sources